chrgeorgiou/CS_Fisher/README.md

 IA:
     A_IA: The value of the NLA amplitude.
+    eta: The value of the redshift dependence ((1+z)/(1+z0))**eta with z0=0.62.

+derivatives:
+    validation: Parameters to use to compute the figure of merit when validating derivatives.
+    stencil_points: Number of points for the stencil method to compute derivatives.
+    step_size:
+        Omega_m: 0.002
+        Omega_b: 0.002
+        A_s: 0.002
-step_size: Step size for calculating derivatives of each parameter.
-           if left empty, that parameter will not be varied in the fisher matrix.
+            Step size for calculating derivatives of each parameter. if left empty, that parameter will not be varied in the fisher matrix.
+            Note that, if used, the step size of A_s should be in units of 1e+9.

 ell_binning:
     cosmic_shear: